 The area offers a great deal of recreational activities, including many fairs and festivals, road races, parks, golf courses, a zoo, a large arts institute, and historical sites.
 Herkimer lies in the foothills of the Adirondacks — one of the nation’s largest and most beautiful parks with ample opportunities for outdoor adventures within a short drive.
 And with the Adirondack Bank Center, the Stanley Theater for the Arts, and the Turning Stone Resort Casino nearby, there is never a shortage of things to do.

-Within Herkimer County, state accredited schools include 10 public school districts, private and parochial schools, as well as the Herkimer-Fulton-Hamilton-Otsego Board of Cooperative Educational Services (BOCES).
-Herkimer College is the only college located in Herkimer County; however, the region is home to 25,000 college students on 11 campuses, the closest being SUNY PI (formerly SUNYIT), Utica College, Mohawk Valley Community College and Utica School of Commerce.
+Herkimer College is the only college located in Herkimer County, but the region is home to 25,000 college students on 10 campuses, the closest being SUNY Polytechnic Institute (SUNY Poly), Utica College, and Mohawk Valley Community College.